min2ha/ukwa-site/content/target/56603/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# Association of Celtic Students of Ireland and Britain

 The Association of Celtic Students of Ireland and Britain support students of Celtic Studies and the Celtic languages and enable networking between students from different institutions and different countries.